spell-cli-tool/spell/README.md

 ### 'param' command

-**'param'** command shows possible values of parameters for command 'create'.
+**param** command shows possible values of parameters for command 'create'.
 ```
 !!!
 Some values can be changed over time !!!
 ```